 "The blocker in injection molding is to manufacture the mold.
 In order to democratize injection molding and make it accessible to everyone, we had to find a complementary technology to produce our mold.
 Desktop printing was a perfect fit for this.
 We combine the flexibility of 3D printing with the productivity and quality of injection-molded plastics," said Stoky and Salamone.

-The main advantage of this hybrid process is to shorten the time from concept to production while delivering a series of parts in traditional thermoplastics.
-Thanks to the Holipress, they can produce small series of end parts or prototypes to test the final material that will be transferred in mass production.
+The main advantage of this alternative process is to shorten the time from concept to production while delivering a series of parts in traditional thermoplastics.
+Thanks to the Holipress, they can produce small series of prototypes and pre-production parts to test the final material and production line that will be used in mass production, and even produce limited volumes of end-use parts.
 And thanks to desktop stereolithography (SLA) 3D printing, they can make it happen in a few days with very limited equipment and without the need for skilled operators.

 With 3D printed molds, Holimaker’s team can dramatically shorten the lead time for mold production and iterate new designs to optimize the geometry within a single day.

 "We often design the mold in the morning, print it during the day and we can test the injection in the afternoon to modify the design and start a second print overnight.
 With a traditional method, we would need to machine the mold again which would take weeks," said Stoky.

 Holimaker has looked into alternative ways for mold making.
 For orders over a thousand parts, they would employ a machined aluminum mold, but for smaller quantities, they run the press on 3D printed molds.
 In some cases, they combine both: for large volumes with demanding geometries, they machine the outside of the mold and 3D print the insert, which is replaced over time.